 Boost Your Mood with Exercise

 Many people choose to exercise in the morning because the good feelings that come from it will last throughout their day.
-Exercise can help you reduce the stress that you may experience from your job or everyday challenges.
+Exercise can help you reduce the stress you may experience from your job or everyday challenges.
 It gives you the ability to handle whatever situation confronts you while at work.

 For most people, exercise helps them sleep better.
 After the elevated mood, your body and mind will become tired, setting you up for good rest.
 That is a natural way for you to get a good night’s sleep.
-A good night’s sleep also helps so that your body can do all its repair work.
+A good night’s sleep also helps your body do all its repair work.

 While any exercise is good and can boost your mood, you will be better off making regular exercise a part of your routine.
 It follows that if exercise makes you feel better and you exercise often, you will likely feel better.
 Regular exercise also helps to regulate body weight.
 If you ever feel down about your weight, you will also help with this situation.